Logistic Q-Learning: Q-REPS

-\paragraph{Policy evaluation via saddle-point optimization.} In order to use \QREPS in a reinforcement-learning setting, we need to design a policy-evaluation subroutine that is able to directly work with sample transitions obtained through interaction with the environment.
-We will specifically consider a scheme where in each epoch $k$, we execute policy $\pi_k$ and obtain a batch of $N$ sample transitions $\{\xi_{k,n}\}_{n=1}^N$ , with $\xi_{k,n}=(X_{k,n},A_{k,n},X_{k,n}')$, drawn from the occupancy measure $\qq_k$ induced by $\pi_k$.
+In order to use \QREPS in a reinforcement-learning setting, we need to design a policy-evaluation subroutine that is able to directly work with sample transitions obtained through interaction with the environment.
+We will specifically consider a scheme where in each epoch $k$, we execute policy $\pi_k$ and obtain a batch of $N$ sample transitions $\{\xi_{k,n}\}_{n=1}^N$ , with $\xi_{k,n}=(X_{k,n},A_{k,n},X_{k,n}')$, drawn from the occupancy measure $\dd_k$ induced by $\pi_k$.
 Furthermore, defining the \emph{empirical Bellman error} for any $(x,a,x')$ as

 we define the \emph{empirical logistic Bellman error} (ELBE):